AlenaShkr/rsschool-2019Q1-cv/cv.md

 ---

 ***Education:*** higher.
-In 2011 graduated Belorussian State University of Informatics and Radioelectronics, the faculty of Telecommunication, specialization “Multichannel systems of telecommunication”.
+In 2011 graduated from Belarusian State University of Informatics and Radioelectronics, the faculty of Telecommunication, specialization “Multichannel systems of telecommunication”.

 ***Profession skills:***
 - knowledge of Javascript, HTML, CSS, С#;
 - skill to deal with VSCode, Visual Studio 2010 (Windows Forms, Web Forms);
-- the basic skills of work with Webpack;
+- basic work skills with Webpack;
-- knowledge and practice object-oriented programming (ООP);
+- knowledge of and practice in object-oriented programming (ООP);
 - work with the version control system (Git);
-- knowledge basics of the data network.
+- basic knowledge of the data network.

 ***Courses:***
-From September to December 2018 took part in the course “Javascript/Front-end” of Rolling Scope School:
+From February to August 2019 studied on the course “Javascript/Front-end” of Rolling Scope School, From September to December 2018 took part in the course “Javascript/Front-end” of Rolling Scope School:
 the practice of solving tasks for learning Javascript, markup own [resume page](https://alenashkr.github.io/rsschool-codejam1-cv/),  performing the task ([develop tooltip with  notification](https://github.com/AlenaShkr/alenashkr-2018Q3/tree/codejam-dom) on a page) for getting practice skills working with DOM events, performing the task (develop the [page of search videos from the Youtube](https://github.com/AlenaShkr/youtube-client)) for  practice work with API.
 From March to May 2014 – course of EPAM (c.Brest) “Web-developing ASP MVC .Net”: